 (b) the appropriate fee set out in Schedule 3.

-(3) The applicant shall provide any other information or documents (which may include, for use on the proof of age card, a photograph of the applicant and an example of the applicant’s signature in a medium specified by the Director) that the Director may require in relation to the application.
+(3) The applicant shall provide any other information or documents (which may include, for use on the proof of age card, a photograph of the applicant and, unless subregulation (3AA) applies, an example of the applicant’s signature in a medium specified by the Director) that the Director may require in relation to the application.

+(3AA) This subregulation applies if the applicant is unable to sign because of a permanent disability.

 (3a) In subregulation (3) —

 photograph includes a negative or an image stored electronically.